megalut/megalut/runs/great3/README.md

 About
 =====

-The current (Fall 2016) approach to GREAT3.
+The current (Spring 2017) approach to GREAT3.
 We focus on the single-epoch known-PSF branches.

 There is no sophisticated "configuration" scheme here.
 Many settings are directly hard-coded in the scripts, as this seems to  make development easier.